wp-plugins/lead-call-buttons/readme.txt

 Admin panel setup:

-- Button Title

-The Title you want to display.
+- Button Title: The Title you want to display.

-- Icon

-Font Awesome Icon.
+- Icon: Font Awesome Icon.

-- Link

-The Url where it will redirect on click.
+- Link: The Url where it will redirect on click.

 == Screenshots ==

 1. Plugin Preview
 2. Admin Panel Settings